MCA Boatmaster licences – BML

 Prices depend on the vessel but start at £450pd

-The MSQ units lead to the Scottish Qualification Authority Level 2 Diploma in Maritime Studies: Rivers, Inland Waterways and Limited Distances to Sea; which can be used as evidence of the require Underpinning Knowledge instead of the MCA Oral Exam.
+The MSQ units below lead to the Scottish Qualification Authority Level 2 Diploma in Maritime Studies: Rivers, Inland Waterways and Limited Distances to Sea; which formed the basis of Apprenticeship Training up to 2019.
+From the Autumn of 2019, a new Apprenticeship Standard will be available which includes the MSQ units and additional training.

-SeaRegs have been involved in producing training materials for a London based company.
-Our resources have been designed specifically for Boatmaster training.
+SeaRegs have produced designed training materials specifically for Boatmaster training.

 What are the levels of BML?